 - For a deeper finish, swap a tablespoon of the chocolate chips for chopped dark chocolate, or sprinkle a little flaky salt on top.

-- If you want a bigger Dr Pepper dessert for a party, my Dr Pepper chocolate cake and Dr Pepper cupcakes run on the same idea at a larger scale.
+- If you want a bigger Dr Pepper dessert for a party, Dr Pepper chocolate cake and Dr Pepper cupcakes run on the same idea at a larger scale.

 Frequently asked questions